Brazil

 Conselho Indígena de Roraima

-Indigenous Council of Roraima is the main representative indigenous organization in the northern Brazilian Amazon state of Roraima.
+Indigenous Council of Roraima is the main representative Indigenous organization in the northern Brazilian Amazon state of Roraima.
 RFUS has partnered with CIR for some 20 years providing legal, financial, and strategic support for the demarcation of Raposa Serra do Sol, and ongoing human rights advocacy and initiatives.

 COIAB